cyberphone/es6-bigint-json-support/README.md

 # Proposal for JSON support for BigInt in ES6
 _ES6 has recently been upgraded to support a native BigInt type.
 Currently there is no explict support for using BigInt with the ES JSON object.
-This document contains a proposal for extending the ES6 platform to support both JSON standard for numeric data as well as different current practices._
+This document contains a proposal for extending the ES6 platform to support BigInt both according to the JSON standard for numeric data, as well as existing practices relying on JSON strings._

 ## Default Mode
 The current ES6 implementation throws an exception if you try to serialize a `BigInt` using `JSON.stringify()`.
 This specification _recommends keeping this behavior_ for numerous reasons including: